-Adjusted EBITDA is defined as net income (loss) attributable to the Company before interest, income taxes, depreciation and amortization, and other items that the Company believes should be adjusted consistent with the Company's core operating performance.
-The adjusting items are detailed in the Adjusted EBITDA reconciliation table and its footnotes.
-Adjusted EBITDA is used as a supplemental financial measure by the Company and by external users of the Company's financial statements such as investors, commercial banks and others to measure the ability of the Company's assets to generate cash sufficient to pay interest costs, support the Company's indebtedness and pay dividends to the Company's investors.
+We define adjusted EBITDA as net income (loss) attributable to the Company before interest, income taxes, depreciation and amortization, and other items that we believe should be adjusted consistent with our core operating performance.
+The adjusting items are detailed in the adjusted EBITDA reconciliation table and its footnotes.
+Adjusted EBITDA is used as a supplemental financial measure by us and by external users of our financial statements such as investors, commercial banks and others to measure the ability of our assets to generate cash sufficient to pay interest costs, support our indebtedness and pay dividends to our investors.

-Free Cash Flow
+Distributable Cash Flow and Adjusted Free Cash Flow

-Free cash flow is defined as Adjusted EBITDA less distributions to the Partnership preferred limited partners, cash interest expense on debt obligations, cash tax (expense) benefit and maintenance capital expenditures (net of any reimbursements of project costs), growth capital expenditures, net of contributions from noncontrolling interest and net contributions to investments in unconsolidated affiliates.
-The preferred units that were issued by the Partnership in October 2015 were redeemed in December 2020, and are no longer outstanding as of the end of the year.
-Free cash flow is a performance measure used by the Company and by external users of the Company's financial statements, such as investors, commercial banks and research analysts, to assess the Company's ability to generate cash earnings (after servicing the Company's debt and funding capital expenditures) to be used for corporate purposes, such as payment of dividends, retirement of debt or redemption of other financing arrangements.
+We define distributable cash flow as adjusted EBITDA less distributions to TRP preferred limited partners, cash interest expense on debt obligations, cash tax (expense) benefit and maintenance capital expenditures (net of any reimbursements of project costs).
+The Preferred Units that were issued by the Partnership in October 2015 were redeemed in December 2020.
+We define adjusted free cash flow as distributable cash flow less growth capital expenditures, net of contributions from noncontrolling interest and net contributions to investments in unconsolidated affiliates.
+Distributable cash flow and adjusted free cash flow are performance measures used by us and by external users of our financial statements, such as investors, commercial banks and research analysts, to assess our ability to generate cash earnings (after servicing our debt and funding capital expenditures) to be used for corporate purposes, such as payment of dividends, retirement of debt or redemption of other financing arrangements.